Verizon Business Internet Review 2020

 If it’s available in your area and you’re a small or medium-sized business that needs the fastest and most reliable internet, picking Verizon Fios is an excellent decision.
 You can expect high speeds, very little downtime, and superior customer service that’ll keep your business running smoothly online.
 Here are a few particular Verizon plans we like best:

-- For top-of-the-market speeds, Verizon Fios Gigabit Connection lets you do just about anything online—and scale your internet connection as your business grows too.
+- For top-of-the-market speeds, Verizon Fios Gig Connection lets you do just about anything online—and scale your internet connection as your business grows too.

-- If you’re budget-conscious but still need a fiber connection, go with Verizon Fios Internet 75 Mbps.
-At $84.99 with matching download and upload speeds, you can balance your needs for speed and cost.
+- If you’re budget-conscious but still need a fiber connection, go with Verizon Fios 100M.
+At $69 with matching download and upload speeds, you can balance your needs for speed and cost.

 Don’t need a speed-demon-friendly plan?
 Verizon Business Internet 3 Mbps is good for a one-person, data-light business for under $50 per month.